- Written by Dr.Mehmet Demircioglu

 A hairline designed for a patient on testosterone therapy should still make sense if native hair thins later.
 That means the line should be age appropriate, soft, and built from the real donor reserve.
 It should not assume that every medication will work forever or that the patient will never need more grafts.

 In practice, this often means resisting the lowest requested line.
 I may build a stronger frontal frame while preserving options for the central scalp and crown.
 I may also leave the crown for later if the donor reserve is better spent in the front.
-The idea is explained in hairline design in hair transplant surgery, where the safest hairline is the one that can age with the patient rather than only impress in a first photo.
+The principles of hairline design in hair transplant surgery matter here because the hairline has to age with the patient, not only impress in a first photo.

 Patients sometimes feel that medication should allow a more aggressive design.
 I do not see it that way.
 Medication can support the plan when it is appropriate and tolerated.
 It should not be used as permission to ignore donor mathematics.